android-linux-stable/notes/info/why-is-linux-stable-important.md

 ## Lots of investment behind it

 First and foremost, the Linux kernel is the biggest software development project in the world and many many companies contribute to it, like Redhat, Intel, Google, Facebook, and many more.
-In fact, Google has been working with Greg to get these stable releases into their common Android kernel on the [android-3.18 branch](https://android-review.googlesource.com/q/project:kernel%252Fcommon+branch:android-3.18+owner:%2522Greg+Kroah-Hartman+%253Cgregkh%2540google.com%253E%2522+is:merged+into+android-3.18), [android-4.4 branch](https://android-review.googlesource.com/q/project:kernel%252Fcommon+branch:android-4.4+owner:%2522Greg+Kroah-Hartman+%253Cgregkh%2540google.com%253E%2522+is:merged+into+android-4.4), and [android-4.9 branch](https://android-review.googlesource.com/q/project:kernel%252Fcommon+branch:android-4.9+owner:%2522Greg+Kroah-Hartman+%253Cgregkh%2540google.com%253E%2522+is:merged+into+android-4.9), which are in turn merged into Qualcomm's vendor kernel trees.
-Chromium also merges stable updates into their [chromeos-4.4](https://chromium.googlesource.com/chromiumos/third_party/kernel/+log/chromeos-4.4) and [chromeos-4.14](https://chromium.googlesource.com/chromiumos/third_party/kernel/+log/chromeos-4.14) branches.
+In fact, Google has been working with Greg to get these stable releases into their common Android kernel on the [android-3.18 branch](https://android.googlesource.com/kernel/common/+log/android-3.18/Makefile), [android-4.4 branch](https://android.googlesource.com/kernel/common/+log/android-4.4/Makefile), [android-4.9 branch](https://android.googlesource.com/kernel/common/+log/android-4.9/Makefile), and [android-4.14 branch](https://android.googlesource.com/kernel/common/+log/android-4.14/Makefile), which are in turn merged into Qualcomm's vendor kernel trees.
+They have also been merging it into their Pixel devices ([marlin](https://android.googlesource.com/kernel/msm/+log/android-msm-marlin-3.18-oreo-mr1/Makefile) and [wahoo](https://android.googlesource.com/kernel/msm/+log/android-msm-wahoo-4.4-oreo-mr1/Makefile)).
+Chromium merges stable updates into their [chromeos-4.4](https://chromium.googlesource.com/chromiumos/third_party/kernel/+log/chromeos-4.4) and [chromeos-4.14](https://chromium.googlesource.com/chromiumos/third_party/kernel/+log/chromeos-4.14) branches.
 If they weren't confident these releases weren't 100% stable or worthwhile, they wouldn't put the effort (and by extension, money) behind it.
 Facebook has stated that they upgrade their servers with the stable kernels and experience no issues when doing so.
 Furthermore, by companies merging in these updates, they can help with testing and figuring out issues.

 ## Get fixes as soon as they are available